itskilari/Custom-SAP-SOD-Risk-Analysis/README.md

 This script is useful in implementation project when SAP GRC implementation is not done from client side.

-contact me for issues: https://www.linkedin.com/in/kchandras209/
+contact me for issues Or to Contribute : https://www.linkedin.com/in/kchandras209/